amar-python/PostgreDataMigrationApp/README.md

 ./setup.sh
 ```

-The wizard prompts you to select a database engine and configure all connection settings, then writes `config.local.env` (gitignored — never committed):
+The wizard prompts you to select a database engine and configure all settings, then writes `config.local.env`:

 ```
   ╔══════════════════════════════════════════════════════════════╗